 Joyful Heart is also working to pass legislation in every state to ensure that all previously untested kits are pulled off the shelf and sent to the crime lab for testing.
 They are also pushing reform bills that mandate the swift testing of all new rape kits so that the backlog never happens again.
 The very act of processing a rape kit in a timely manner demonstrates that we, as a society, care about what happened to a survivor.

 Calling on the Golf Industry

 We’re calling on others in the golf industry to join us in bringing attention to this so we can end the backlog together.
 As we are a group of people made up of the movers and shakers of the world, we are people of character who will not stand for an injustice of this kind.
 We have the opportunity to help create real change by adding our support to push forward the great work of END THE BACKLOG and the Joyful Heart Foundation.
-We appreciate your helping to raise awareness, donating funds, and more importantly, demanding our lawmakers prioritize the backlog in the federal, state, and local budgets.
-We encourage you to contact Michael Sharratt firstname.lastname@example.org to learn more about how your golf facility can participate in the nationwide Drive-A-Thon fundraising event we’re planning for April.
+We appreciate all who helped to raise awareness, by donating funds, and more importantly, demanding our lawmakers prioritize the backlog in the federal, state, and local budgets.
+If you’re interested in learning more, we encourage you to contact Michael Sharratt firstname.lastname@example.org to learn more about how your golf facility can help with a fundraiser of their own.